What is EtherChannel? – Explained

 We have a network design with one segment of LAN connected to another segment using a switch, as shown in the figure.

-segment of LAN
+LAN

 The links connecting the two switches are of 100mbps bandwidth.
 Both LAN segments are communicating with each other and transmitting traffic, as given below-